 ”This isn’t a movie.”

 We had been warned about New York’s vulnerability to terrorist attack.
-None of us had ever anticipated such an extreme.
-My mind crunched numbers.
+None of us had ever anticipated such an extreme act and my mind crunched numbers of the two towers.

 50,000 people worked in the WTC.
 Anyone on the top floors was trapped by the fire.
 Friends worked in those buildings.
-I borrowed a cell phone and tried to contact Andrew.
-He lived a street away from the WTC.
+I borrowed a cell phone and tried to contact Andrew, who lived a street away from the WTC.
 There was no dial tone.

-Someone screamed and I joined them, as the South Tower collapsed in a fury of dust and smoke.
+Someone screamed and I joined them and everyone else standing on the roofs of Lower Manhattan, as the South Tower collapsed in a fury of dust and smoke.

 ”Wait for me.
 I’ll write my wife a note and come with you.”

 By the time we arrived at the hospital, the police had cordoned off the street.
-Doctors and nurses were assembling triage stations and orderlies wheeled patients from the hospital to accommodate the incoming injured.
+Doctors and nurses had assembled triage stations on the sidewalks and orderlies wheeled in-patients from the hospital to accommodate the injured from the attacks.

 People were slowly shaking off the shock.

+Jim and I ran to the building and up the stairs to at the blood bank.
 More than twenty people filled the third-floor office.
-None of our fellow donors had seen the second plane hit and were appalled by Jim’s account, which he ended by saying, “No one on those floors could have lived through that.”
+None of our fellow donors had seen the second plane hit and they were appalled by Jim’s account of the buildings' collapse, which he ended by saying, “No one on those floors could have lived through that.”

 ”What kind of animals do this?”
 A Polish woman dabbed her tears with a Kleenex.